facebook/react/docs/docs/refs-and-the-dom.md

 For example, instead of exposing `open()` and `close()` methods on a `Dialog` component, pass an `isOpen` prop to it.

+### Don't Overuse Refs

+Your first inclination may be to use refs to "make things happen" in your app.
+If this is the case, take a moment and think more critically about where state should be owned in the component hierarchy.
+Often, it becomes clear that the proper place to "own" that state is at a higher level in the hierarchy.
+See the [Lifting State Up](/react/docs/lifting-state-up.html) guide for examples of this.

 ### Adding a Ref to a DOM Element

 React supports a special attribute that you can attach to any component.
 The `ref` attribute takes a callback function, and the callback will be executed immediately after the component is mounted or unmounted.